utkarshOjha2001/MySql-DB-connection/README.md

 ## Installation

-1. Clone or download this repository to your local machine.

-2. Install dependencies using npm:
+1. Install dependencies using npm:

     ```bash
     npm install mysql
     ```
+2. You have to install it in your Node.js project only.

 ## Usage